Disney to cut 7,000 jobs in Iger’s company ‘transformation’ - NewsBreak

 Revenue grew 8% to $23.51 billion from $21.82 billion a year earlier.
 Analysts were expecting revenue of $23.44 billion.

-In a statement, Iger said the company is embarking on a “significant transformation” that management believes will lead to improved profitability in the company’s streaming business.
+In a statement, Iger said the company is embarking on a “significant transformation” that management believes will lead to improved profitability at the company’s streaming business.

 The company said Disney+ ended the quarter with 161.8 million subscribers, down 1% from since Oct.
 1. Hulu and ESPN+ each posted a 2% increase in paid subscribers during the quarter.